 Say: “My current job has sharpened my skills in many areas.
 However, I’ve learned that I’d like to narrow down my responsibilities and focus on one specific aspect.”

 Are You Living With Purpose?

 Having a vision for your life allows you to live out of hope, rather than out of your fears.stedman graham

-There are more opportunities today than ever for switching jobs, changing careers, and exploring new passions and challenges.
+There are more opportunities today than ever for turning in your resignation letter, switching jobs, changing careers, and exploring new passions and challenges.
 Millions of people are resigning from their current jobs and doing just that in pursuit of something better.
-Only you can know if your reasons for leaving a job are good ones.
+Despite all the career advice out there, only you can know if your reasons for leaving a job are good ones.

 With any big decision, it’s always good to consult with others.
 So before taking the leap, talk with trusted friends, family, and colleagues.
 See what they think of your career goals and reasons for leaving.

 Ultimately, pursuing a new career that you’ll love is all about living purposefully.
 Living with purpose requires having vision and intention.
 If you don’t have a vision and intention for what you want out of life, then your choices are guided by external rewards, which you’ll chase for the rest of your life.
 Living this way is like riding the waves of life without a paddle, and the current will decide your direction for you.

 Take control by getting clear on the vision you want for your life.
 Explore how by reading “How to Create a Vision.”